23 Best Breeds of Rabbit Price in India

 Polish Rabbit

-Polish rabbits are a small, compact breed with a finely-built frame, and large bold eyes.
+Polish rabbits are a small, compact breed with a finely-built frame and large, bold eyes.
 Their best trait is their personality.
 They are also gentle, loving, intelligent, and cuddle-bunnies.
-Because of this, they make excellent pets for children as well as for those individuals with coordination difficulties.
+Because of this, they make excellent pets for children and those individuals with coordination difficulties.
 Interestingly, they are the most popular breed used by magicians for performances.
-They are also wonderful as exhibit animals for kids, and as pets for those who live in apartments, as they don’t require a vast amount of space.
+They are also ideal as exhibit animals for kids and pets for those who live in apartments, as they don’t require much space.

 Polish Rabbit